E-car or E-Fuels: We need both!

 What about the conventional fuels we use today?

 Dr. Norbert Alt: "We have to move away from fossil fuels completely by 2040 if we want to achieve the Paris climate protection targets for 2030 and 2050.
-We say: We simply leave the oil in the ground.
-E-fuels must play an important complementary role to electric mobility.
+We say: We simply leave the oil in the ground. e-fuels must play an important complementary role to electric mobility.
 We certainly see e-fuels in cars as well.
-There will never be an airplane flying with a battery, but in the automotive sector, electromobility is now the increasingly popular drive solution, but it should be supplemented by e-fuels".
+There will never be an large airplane flying with a battery, but in the automotive sector, electromobility is now the increasingly popular drive solution, but it should be supplemented by e-fuels.".

 What do you think are the advantages of e-fuels?